fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ### Making nuget packages

-See [http://nuget.org](http://nuget.org) to learn how to make and publish NuGet packages.
+See [http://nuget.org](http://nuget.org) to learn how to make and publish NuGet packages, or look at examples from other F# community projects.

 ## Other Packaging Mechanisms